Clay County, West Virginia: Politics

-Clay County was reliably Democratic through the 1990s, but it has shifted to being sharply Republican in recent years.
+Like most of West Virginia, Clay County was reliably Democratic throughout the 20th century, but it has shifted to being sharply Republican in recent years.

 In popular culture

 Clay County is also the birthplace of the Golden Delicious Apple.
 The original tree was found on the Mullins' family farm in Clay County, West Virginia, United States and was locally known as Mullin's Yellow Seedling and Annit apple.